NajiElKotob/Awesome-Prompt-Engineering/README.md

   - Output: Markdown, JSON, Table format, Code blocks, Step-by-step list
   - Return the answer in a Markdown table with two columns: "Issue" and "Solution".

+### 5. Add Constraints or Rules
+* This forces the model to stay within boundaries.
+* `Examples:`
+  - Keep it under 100 words.
+  - Use simple English.
+  - Avoid jargon.
+  - Avoid repetition.
+  - Do NOT use technical formulas.
+  - Provide only the final answer without explanation.

 ### Prompts
 ```